- November 20, 2019

 - Avoid driving between the hours of 5 p.m. and 7 p.m. during the months of October, November and December.
 According to AAA, 84% of car-deer collisions occur during this time period.
 It is wise to plan your travel ahead of time and avoid driving during these peak deer-car accident times.

 - Ask passengers to avoid the front seat and sit in the back of the car.
 Cars ride lower to the ground and are more aerodynamic in shape.
 When a car strikes a deer, the deer is likely to crash into the windshield.
 If the deer is an adult weighing 100-pounds or greater, the deer’s body could come through the windshield, causing serious injury or even death.
 It is recommended that you keep passengers in the back seat as a safety precaution whenever possible.

 - Pay closer attention to the road as well as the side of the road.
 If you’re reducing your speed and watching for deer, you may be able to increase your chances of avoiding a collision with a deer.
 Keep in mind that deer are not afraid of motor vehicles.
 Deer can (and will) walk out in front of car even when there’s traffic.
 Many drivers who’ve struck deer report that the deer walked out into their lane and stopped in the middle of the road.
 Watch for deer alongside the road.
 If you see deer alongside the road, there’s a good chance there are others around and you should reduce your speed and always use your high beams whenever possible to increase visibility.

-Car accident lawyers in Oakland say the best defense against a deer-car accident is applying safe driving techniques.
+Car accident lawyers say the best defense against a deer-car accident is applying safe driving techniques.
 For additional information about wildlife-vehicle collisions, you can visit the Federal Highway Administration Research and Technology deer accident web page.